Due to required maintenance, please use the rear entrance to visit exhibit halls. Shuttle service is available.

 How will students be selected?

 Science School has 36 available spots per semester.
 To ensure the Science School student population reflects Ontario’s diverse demographic composition, we will reserve 10 spots for students living outside the GTA and 10 spots for students living in priority neighbourhoods within the City of Toronto.
-If some reserved spots are unfilled, we will fill them via random draw along with the 16 remaining spots.
+If reserved spots are unfilled, we will fill them via random selection along with the 16 remaining spots.
 We will also create a waitlist via random draw.

 We will contact you if you have received a spot in the program or on the waitlist.
 You will have two weeks to accept your placement.
 If you do not respond within two weeks, your spot will be offered to the next student on the waitlist.
 We will continue this process until all spots are filled.
+Please note that your semester at Science School will also be chosen by random selection.

 What information do I need to include in my application?